What is a Community of Practice?

 - Teaching and Learning for the Heart and Mind

-The following communities are facilitated by CTLT in partnership with units across UBC campus, and are targeted specifically at various groups:
+The following communities are facilitated by CTLT in partnership with units across the UBC campus, and are targeted specifically at various groups:

 - Instructional Design is open to those who play a role supporting others to design their courses.
 Many participants in this community have the job title 'Instructional Design'.